 More stores follow.
 In ‘74, a second location in Milan.
 In ‘75, the King’s Road in London.
 Then, in ‘76, East 59th Street in New York.
 The Manhattan store becomes known as “the daytime Studio 54”.
 It lays down the blueprints for the concept store as we know it today.

 Elio’s creativity is fueled by his passion for travel.
 On the hedonistic isle of Ibiza, he watches as a group of beautiful women emerge from the sea in wet jeans.
 He can’t get over the fabric, the way it clings to their bodies.
 Who knew denim could be sexy?
-And so, Fiorucci Safety Jeans are born – the world’s very first stretch denim.
+And so, Fiorucci Safety Jeans are born.

 As Fiorucci grows, it becomes something more than a fashion brand.
 It stands alongside disco and pop art as one of the cultural touchstones of the era.
 But it also stands for graphic energy, invention and creativity.
 Things that don’t just exist in the past, but belong to the present and the future, too.